gjohnn/gjohnn/README.md

 # Juan Guerrero - Backend Developer

 ## 💫 About Me
-I am a passionate backend developer with expertise in building scalable and efficient systems.
-My experience spans across multiple programming languages and frameworks, allowing me to tackle a wide range of development challenges.
-I thrive on continuous learning and staying up-to-date with the latest trends and technologies in the industry.
+I am a passionate backend developer focused on building scalable and high-performance systems.
+My expertise spans multiple programming languages and frameworks, which helps me tackle a wide range of development challenges with efficiency.
+I am committed to continuous learning and staying current with the latest technologies and industry trends to deliver the best possible solutions.

 ## 🌐 Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/juan-guerrero-0206a4214)